 Performance Management Models: A Comparative Guide

-Effective performance management process is the backbone of any successful organization.
+Effective performance management is the backbone of any successful organization.
 It helps align employee efforts with organizational goals, fosters development, and drives continuous improvement.
-However, choosing the right performance management model can be daunting with so many options available.
+But with so many models out there, how do you choose the one that truly fits your team?

 What are Performance Management Models?